zemirco/zemirco.github.io/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

 #### Contra

 The concept behind `ngInit` might be a bit confusing at the beginning.
-For further insights and to understand how Angular actually renders a page I recommend reading [Bootstrap](http://docs.angularjs.org/guide/bootstrap) (not related to [Twitter's Bootstrap](http://twitter.github.io/bootstrap/)) and [HTML Compiler](http://docs.angularjs.org/guide/compiler).
+For further insights and to understand how AngularJS actually renders a page I recommend reading [Bootstrap](http://docs.angularjs.org/guide/bootstrap) (not related to [Twitter's Bootstrap](http://twitter.github.io/bootstrap/)) and [HTML Compiler](http://docs.angularjs.org/guide/compiler).

 ### Conclusion

-You've learned that several solutions exist for passing data from your backend to an Angular controller.
+You've learned that several solutions exist for passing data from your backend to an AngularJS controller.
 While solution one being the worst it depends on your architecture and your requirements whether solution two or three fits better.
 I personally tend to use the last solution as I have to make one less request to the server.